719 7th Avenue

 Sansi North America (SNA) installed a unique, vertically designed LED display at 719 7th Avenue in Times Square.
 The installation coincided with another major Times Square spectacular display project at 1460 Broadway.
 The simultaneous installations bookend the major LED display market, also known as the Crossroads of the World.

-There are seven LED screens that make up the LED spectacular at the site, located at the southeast corner of 7th Ave and 48th St in Midtown Manhattan.
+There are six LED screens that make up the LED spectacular at the site, located at the southeast corner of 7th Ave and 48th St in Midtown Manhattan.
 All screens are built with a 10 mm pixel pitch.

 LED Video Tower